sustglobal/dev-center/jekyll/_docs/dashboard-guide.md

 #### Risk Heatmap
 For a selected **Climate Scenario**, we use the mean over asset type, maximum over a projected time window:
 1. Within assets of a type, we take the mean risk value at each year.
 We use a 30 year window (2023-2052) for each hazard.
-For sea level rise we use a 2023-2100 window to account for sea level rises longer-term profound impacts.
+For sea level rise we use a 2023-2100 window to account for sea level rise's longer-term profound impacts.
 2. We use the maximum risk exposure value of each asset type over all the years in the analysis time window.
 3. We create categories using this maximum risk exposure, to classify each asset as Low, Medium, or High risk.
 Each hazard has specific classification breakpoints, which are derived from a representative sample of global risk.
 Risk categories are listed in the [Data Guide](data-guide).